 About Your Surgery

-Retroperitoneal lymph nodes are found in the area between your kidneys along a vein, the vena cava, and an artery, the aorta (see Figure 1).
-The vena cava carries blood to your heart and the aorta carries blood from your heart to the rest of the body.
+Your retroperitoneal lymph nodes are found in the area between your kidneys along a vein (your vena cava) and an artery (your aorta) (see Figure 1).
+Your vena cava carries blood to your heart.
+Your aorta carries blood from your heart to the rest of your body.

-During your surgery, your surgeon will make an incision from the bottom of your ribcage to your pubic area.
-He or she will remove your lymph nodes through this incision.
-Your surgery will take 3 ½ to 5 hours.
+During your surgery, your surgeon will make an incision (surgical cut) from the bottom of your ribcage to your pubic area.
+They’ll remove your lymph nodes through this incision.
+Your surgery will take 3½ to 5 hours.

 This surgery may affect the nerves that control the way semen exits your body.
 Semen may go into your bladder instead of out of your penis.
-This is called retrograde ejaculation and can impact your fertility.
-For more information, please read Retrograde Ejaculation, located in the “After Your Surgery” section of this guide.
+This is called retrograde ejaculation and can impact your fertility (ability to have biological children).
+For more information, read Retrograde Ejaculation.

 Before Your Surgery

 - I take a blood thinner.
-Some examples are aspirin, heparin, warfarin (Coumadin®), clopidogrel (Plavix®), enoxaparin (Lovenox®), and tinzaparin (Innohep®).
-There are others, so be sure your doctor knows all the medications you’re taking.
+Some examples are aspirin, heparin, warfarin (Jantoven®, Coumadin®), clopidogrel (Plavix®), enoxaparin (Lovenox®), dabigatran (Pradaxa®), apixaban (Eliquis®), and rivaroxaban (Xarelto®).
+There are others, so be sure your healthcare provider knows all the medications you’re taking.